Dental Implant Consultation

-Implant success depends in large part on the health of the patient prior to placement of the dental implant posts.
+Implant dentistry success depends in large part on the health of the patient prior to placement of the dental implant posts.
 A sufficient amount of healthy bone is needed for the implant post to fully integrate into the jawbone.
-Some patients, specifically those missing teeth for years, may lack adequate healthy bone to support an implant.
+Some patients, specifically those missing teeth for years, may lack adequate natural bone to support an implant.
 In such cases, an experienced professional can perform a bone grafting procedure to strengthen bone at the implant site.

 During this procedure, the surgeon will take healthy bone from another part of the body and place it into the jawbone.
 If this is not possible, other options include using cadaver bone or bovine bone.
 It may also be necessary to extract an existing tooth or teeth to make room for the implants.

-Placement of Dental Implants and the Replacement Teeth
+Placement of Dental Implants and Replacement Teeth

 Once prepared, an incision is made in the gum and the implant is surgically implanted into the jawbone.
 The oral surgery is usually a quick and relatively painless procedure performed under a local anesthetic.
 It will usually take several months for the jawbone and gum to fully heal while your living bone fuses with the implant, a process called osseointegration.
-Once healing is complete, you will return to your general or cosmetic dentist to have a natural-looking replacement tooth affixed on the implant post.
+Once healing is complete, you will return to your general or cosmetic dentist to have a natural-looking artificial tooth affixed on the implant post.

 After the entire dental implant procedure is completed you should be the beneficiary of a permanent tooth or teeth.
 The longevity of the implant prosthetic will vary dependent upon many factors, including age, general health, oral health and how you care for your teeth.

 Ready to schedule a dental implant procedure?
 Reach out to our team at Synergy OMS and we’ll be in touch to coordinate a treatment plan!